velesin/jasmine-jquery/README.md

   - only for elements on which `val` can be called (`input`, `textarea`, etc)
   - e.g. `expect($('<input type="text" value="some text"/>')).toHaveValue('some text')`

-The same as with standard Jasmine matchers, all of above custom matchers may be inverted by using `.not` prefix, e.g.:
+The same as with standard Jasmine matchers, all of the above custom matchers may be inverted by using `.not` prefix, e.g.:

     expect($('<div>some text</div>')).not.toHaveText(/other/)

 ## HTML Fixtures

 The Fixture module of jasmine-jquery allows you to load HTML content to be used by your tests.
-The overall workflow is like follows:
+The overall workflow is as follows:

 In _myfixture.html_ file: